Rosy red minnow

 About This Species

 The potential impact of Rosy red minnows on BC’s aquatic habitats is not well understood, but these fish can readily breed in BC waterways.
 If they were to spread they would likely compete with other small fish for food and habitat, and feed on native invertebrates and algae.
 Many species of exotic aquarium fish are dumped into BC waterways each year, but only some of them are able to survive and breed.
-These species, including the Oriental weatherfish, Goldfish, and the Rosy red minnow, are high priorities for eradication within BC.
+Rosy red minnows are designated as a Provincial EDRR species by the BC Provincial Priority Invasive Species List.

 How to Identify